 The U.S. healthcare system can be confusing – never mind the actual medical care.
 It also is costly.
 And from changing coverage to high deductibles to co-pays and more, the question remains: Who pays?
 Even the doctors themselves have to hire a physician contract lawyer to make sure they are being paid enough.
+Physicians are in high amounts of debt as it is with student loans, and this can be worrisome.
+This is why to many medical professionals, physician disability insurance is important to them so that they can be covered if a day ever came where they couldn’t work.
+However, the current issue is all the confusion with payments.
 So what’s the answer to this muddle?

 Jonathan Wiik has an answer.
 Jonathan is a Principal in Healthcare Strategy at TransUnion.
 He’s also the author of “Healthcare Revolution: The Patient Is the New Payer.”